Expanding Access to DEEP Information

 arrow-up next Up Next

-DEEP will launch CTDEEP.News, a centralized info hub that will streamline access to our diverse information resources and will continue to clean up old and unnecessary webpages to ensure accessible and high-quality information can be found on our webpages.
-We are also working on an improved DEEP Events calendar through Power BI
+DEEP will launch CTDEEP.News, a centralized information hub that will streamline access to our diverse information resources.
+DEEP will continue to clean up old and unnecessary webpages to ensure accessible and high-quality information can be found on our webpages.

 GOAL 13 PROGRESS FROM PREVIOUS QUARTERS